Skip to content

 …It’s written in C and GTK, I don’t see why they wouldn’t accept it.

-8. Juerg Billeter says
+5. Juerg Billeter

 The Vala bindings for SQLite are certainly not mature yet.
 However, I’d be interested in the problems you’ve had.
 Many issues can be fixed very quickly.
 Feel free to join IRC #vala on GimpNet.